-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sam's Throne & Surroundings:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sam's Throne & Surroundings:

 Cole's book is a nice color guide with nice action photos.
 The book down grades many routes.
 I have been climbing in Arkansas for the last 20 years and am taken back by the the multiple down grades on routes that have been established and confirmed by many climbers over the years.
 Ratings should not be down graded once you have dialed the route and decided that it is easier.
 Grades are set for on-sights not rehearsed work sessions.
 Clay's book gives a more realistic rating of the routes in my opinion.

 See more comments about the Rock Climbing in Arkansas guidebook by Cole Fennel at the main Arkansas page including a review I wrote for Google Books.